 The play selected as part of the BEDFORD FESTIVAL FRINGE 2019, where it won the Spirit of the Bedfringe award of the year.

 In 2020, The Journey of a Warlike Mind took part in London’s biggest and boldest theatre festival, the VAULT Festival, with a very successful run.

-From March 30th till April 1st 2020, the show can be seen at the Latin American Season, the first partnership between The Actors Centre in London and a Latin-American initiative; but couldn't be presented due to the pandemic.
+The show was selected for the Latin American Season 2020, the first partnership between The Actors Centre in London and a Latin-American initiative; but couldn't be presented due to the pandemic.

 This is a long term project, a work-in-progress which aims to create a net of interested and experienced artists, to generate integration between the different nationalities and expertise involved.